AO2708/data_eng_project/README.md

 <img src="images/ingestion_marathons_dates_airflow_dag.jpg" alt="Airflow Dag of the marathons dates ingestion" title="Airflow Dag of the marathons dates ingestion" width="100%" />

-The aim of the pipeline above is to ingest the Boston Marathon official dates from 1897 to 2022 (data is not available beyond 2022).
+The aim of the pipeline above is to ingest the Boston Marathon official dates from 1897 to 2022 (data is not available beyond 2022) and bring it to the landing zone (a MongoDB database).
 The data pipeline consists of two sequential tasks :

 1. A PythonOperator (extract_wikidata_marathon_date) : Uses the python library `SPARQLWrapper` to query Wikidata for the exact date of each Boston Marathon edition and extracts the results into a CSV file.